0tii/expo-template/README.md

 1. Run `npm run start` to start your Expo app
 2. Use the `--web` flag to test your app in the browser

+Developing in WSL or container:

+1. use `npm run start:tunnel` instead

 Test on an iOS device: